OSGeo/OSGeoLive-doc/en/quickstart/ncWMS_quickstart.rst

 Changing the map projection
 ---------------------------

 The map projection is changed by selecting a new background map as above.
 If the background map is in a different projection then the data overlay will be automatically reprojected into the new coordinate system.
-Commonly, Godiva2 websites will give the option to select a background map in north or south polar stereographic projection.
+Godiva2 provides the option to select a background map in north or south polar stereographic projection.
 There may be a delay before the map appears in the new projection.

 .. image:: ../../images/screenshots/1024x768/ncWMS-04-north_pole.png
     :scale: 55 %